addu390/addu390.github.io/_notes/wrk-proposal.md

         .build();
 ```

-Where `VerifyEligibility`, `VerifyAmount`, `ClassifyExpense`, `EmailToFinance` and `EmailToEmployee` are activities, the building block of a wrkflow, an activity by itself can be a wrkflow.
+Where `VerifyEligibility`, `VerifyAmount`, `ClassifyExpense`, `EmailToFinance` and `EmailToEmployee` are activities/actions, the building block of a wrkflow, an activity by itself can be a wrkflow.
 These activities extend a predefined activity, which is one of the pre-configured wrk-actions.
-Furthermore, workflow definitions can be YML or JSON files instead of java objects.
+Furthermore, wrkflow definitions can be YML or JSON files instead of java objects.

 ## 3. Why work at Wrk?